Day 13 of 18… Vibrant and dazzling. Modern and traditional. Clean and cool! Yes including ‘cool’ because that’s our boys’ first impression of Vienna.

 Just beside the Christmas market was an outdoor skating rink.
 It’s aptly called a magical ice path because it snakes through the walking paths around the City Hall park.
 We didn’t skate anymore.
 We just continued to enjoy our drinks and talked about the things we’d do the following day…

-How did we get to Vienna from Obergurgl:
+How we got to Vienna from Obergurgl:

 We had a pre-booked car from Obergurgl to Oetztal train station (1hr).
 From there we took Railjet (express train) to Wien Hauptbahnhof (4 hrs and 42 mins).
 It was a peak period so we had to book our train seats in advanced.
 We always go for the ‘Quiet’ cabin.
 Our train tickets were part of our Germany-Austria Rail Pass which we bought from Rail Europe (Singapore) .
 We pre-booked our car with Oetztaler.
 We arrived in Vienna at 2:30pm.